 What do I mean by correct dimensions?
 To optimize your images for SEO, you will need to edit the size to fit the minimums for your blog theme.

-Images that aren’t optimized for the correct sizes will load slower.
+Images that aren’t optimized for the correct sizes will load more slowly.

 Each blog theme has different requirements for image dimensions.
-For example, mine needs to be a minimum of 780 px in width.
+For example, mine needs to be a minimum of 780 px in width for blog images.

-If I’m using a larger-sized image it will take longer to download.
+If I’m using a larger-sized JPG image, it will take longer to download.
 So I always keep to the minimum image sizes.

-Another way to optimize images for SEO is to save them as smaller files.
+Another way to optimize images for SEO is to save them as smaller, compressed files.
+So how do you compress images for your blog posts?

 4. Use Proper Title Names For Blog Post Images